Refine and Represent: Region-to-Object Representation Learning: Visualization of Mask Predictions

-\paragraph{ImageNet-1K Pretraining} In Figure \ref{fig:mask_vis_appendix}, we visualize the masks generated by \ours in the region refinement step during pretraining.
+\paragraph{ImageNet-1K Pretraining} In \Cref{fig:mask_vis_appendix}, we visualize the masks generated by \ours in the mask prediction step during pretraining.
 The number of segments, $K$, starts at 128 and gradually decreases to 4 following a cosine schedule.
 At 100 epoch, $K=119$.
 At 200 epoch, $K=74$.
 At 300 epoch, $K=4$.

-In Figure \ref{fig:failure_cases}, we visualize some failure cases where the masks failed to capture objects.
-In these examples, masks group pixels that are similar in color and texture but do not belong to the same object (examples 1, 4).
-They also tend to over-segment an object into multiple parts if different parts have large disparities in color and texture (example 2).
-In a few extreme cases, the masks groups all the pixels in entire image as belonging to the same object (example 3).
+In \Cref{fig:failure_cases}, we visualize some failure cases where the masks failed to capture objects.
+In these examples, masks group pixels that are similar in color and texture but do not belong to the same object (examples 1, 3).
+They also tend to over-segment regions into multiple parts if those parts have large disparities in color and texture such as the background, while at the same time, ignore smaller objects (example 2).
+In a few extreme cases, the masks groups all the pixels in entire image as belonging to the same object (example 2).
 Since we are performing K-means over the batch, this could happen when there is large variance across region-level features in the batch while the variance in region-level features from the given image is small.
-However, even in this worst case scenario, our representation learning step amounts to using the standard BYOL objective with a global-pooled embedding.
+However, even in this worst case scenario, our representation learning step amounts to using the standard BYOL objective with global-pooling.

-\paragraph{COCO Pretraining} We perform an additional experiment to investigate the mask refinement when pretraining on COCO, a scene-centric dataset.
-We use the default region-to-object scheduler used in our ImageNet-1K experiments, i.e. $K=128 \rightarrow K=4$, and find the quality of refined masks to be comparable to those generated during ImageNet-1K pretraining ($0.46$ versus $0.49$ final ABO respectively).
-Figure \ref{fig:vis_coco} visualizes some of the masks by the end of COCO pretraining.